TheQueCode/OdinMiscellaneous/Odinreview/javascript-exercises/08_removeFromArray/README.md

-npm test removeFromArray.spec.js

-# Exercise 04 - removeFromArray
+# Exercise 08 - removeFromArray

 Implement a function that takes an array and some other arguments then removes the other arguments from that array: